MakeSchool-Tutorials/html-portfolio/P8-js-gallery/content.md

 #Downloading a plugin
 Now that we have our empty gallery page, let's download a couple of plugins, the JustifyGallery and the Swipebox libraries.
 A plugin is an extension of an existing software, in this case the jQuery library.

 The instructions for how to use both libraries are well explained, so let's follow them.
-The libraries have a bit more content than the jQuery library.
+The libraries have a bit more content when you download them than the jQuery library.
 Apart from the JS file, they also have a CSS file and images.

 > [action]
 > Go to [JustifyGalllery](http://miromannino.github.io/Justified-Gallery/) and download the latest release.
 Unzip the folder and move the whole folder "as is" into the vendor folder.